 Damn Vulnerable IOS App (DVIA)

 All right, I would be deeply shocked if you’d never heard of this one.
 The Damn Vulnerable iOS App (DVIA) is a deliberately penetrable iOS device, just as the name would mean.
-In a set of challenges inside a stable (and legal) environment, this open source resource enables mobile security pros and enthusiasts to flex their expertise.
+In a set of challenges inside a stable (and legal) environment, this open-source resource enables mobile security pros and enthusiasts to flex their expertise.

 Compared to the rest of this list of insecure websites and vulnerable web applications, what’s particularly cool about this one is that it is primarily based on smartphone apps.
 Although many insecure web applications are available, there are less purposely vulnerable smartphone app environments on which to train.
-That’s the size to a unicorn in a wild horse herd.
+That’s the size of a unicorn in a wild horse herd.

 Would you like to play with any problems with network layer security?
 Have had it.
-What are flaws in local data storage?
+What are the flaws in local data storage?
 It, too, protects that.
 Simply download and update DVIA on your iOS computer to use the tool.